 Place small notes of appreciation and love around the house for your partner to find.
 The notes can be anything – a thank you note, a coupon to redeem (such as “Good for 1 date night” or “Redeem for 10 kisses.”), things you love about your relationship, etc. Be creative!
 Sometimes, these simple messages are some of the best Valentine’s Day gift ideas.

 Put together a slideshow of your favorite pictures.
 You don’t have to be computer savvy in order to do this.
 You can even add a special song to it that means a lot to you as a couple.
-Windows Movie Maker is an excellent but simple program you can use.
-If you need extra help there are online tutorials and tips you can find through a simple Internet search, or you can view tips here and here.
+Windows Video Editor is an excellent but simple program you can use.

 If you’re married, partially relive your big day.
 Dress up and recite your vows to each other.
 Share special memories and pictures of the two of you.
 Dance to your favorite songs.
 You can find free Valentine’s Day playlists on Amazon Prime if you’re a member, Spotify, or Pandora.
 You can also build your own free playlist on YouTube if you don’t have a membership to any of the aforementioned sites.
 Some sites like this one offer free love songs through an online radio station.

 Take a walk.
 This can be done anywhere, but some ideas are local parks, your own neighborhood, along a local beach or lake, or even a mall.
 Hold hands while you walk and stay close to each other.
 Have a conversation, or take in your surroundings and simply be with each other and enjoy your time together.
 Spending quality time together can be a great gift, especially if you’re both busy and don’t normally have a lot of time to get away.
 Even if you have children, they can go with you, or you could arrange for a friend or family member to watch them for an hour while you spend time with your mate.